digitoimistodude/dudestack-instructions/README.md

 This is just a tip of the iceberg, but I hope it's useful to you.

-**Note:** [The Instructions](https://github.com/ronilaukkarinen/dudestack-instructions#installation) are completely untested, so feel free to do so and throw an issue if something doesn't work out just quite it should.

 ### Dudestack-instructions = Instructions for setting up

 - Vagrant environment with [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant)